-Following the acquisition of IPSI by FNZ Group during 2020 and Vera Financial's planned migration to the FNZ platform, the structure of the third-party administration fees will change from August 2021.
-A new agreement has been signed by both parties whereby at that point the current fixed fee contract with IPSI will cease and the new agreement with FNZ will come into force.
+Following the acquisition of IPSI by FNZ Group during 2020 and Vera Financial's planned migration to the FNZ platform, the structure of the third-party administration fees changed in August 2021.
 The revised fee structure with FNZ is based on the level of Funds Under Management ("FUM") whereas the previous agreement with IPSI was fixed in nature.
-The expense assumptions as at year-end 2020 have been updated to reflect this.
-This change has had a positive impact on the present value of future profits component with impact of the reduction in modelled per policy expenses outweighing the impact of the increase in modelled fund-related expenses.